readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 If you navigate to your "Builds" page, you will see a ``Failed`` build, which is expected because we've configured Sphinx to fail on warnings and several warnings were encountered during the build.

-To learn how to fix the warnings, see :ref:`Installing Python Dependencies`
+To learn how to fix these warnings, see the next section.

 Installing Python dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~